Oscar Ichazo: Essence and ego

 Like some other systems of self-actualization, Arica works with the (ultimately illusory) separation of essence and ego.
-An important aspect of this work is to observe one's habits and reactions in accordance with a typology of nine.
-However, Ichazo referred to the characterizations as "fixations" rather than "personality types" and he repeatedly emphasized that every human being contains all nine types ("we have to awaken all the nine positions").
-The fixation was simply a key to self-discovery, not a form of identity like one's sun sign in astrology.
+An important aspect of this work is to observe a person's habits and reactions in accordance with a typology of nine.
+However, Ichazo referred to the characterizations as "fixations" rather than "personality types" and he repeatedly emphasized that every human being contains all nine fixations ("we have to awaken all the nine positions").
+The fixations are considered as simply keys to self-discovery, not forms of identity such as a sun sign in astrology.

-Influences
+Originality of Ichazo's teachings

-Although some modern Enneagram of Personality writers have suggested that Ichazo's teachings are derived, in part, from those of Gurdjieff's Fourth Way work, Ichazo denied this in his "Letter to the Transpersonal Community."
+Although some modern Enneagram of Personality writers have suggested that Ichazo's teachings are derived, in part, from those of Gurdjieff's Fourth Way teachings, Ichazo denied this in his "Letter to the Transpersonal Community".
 In July 1990, as part of a settlement with Dimension Books, each of the authors who were part of the lawsuit agreed in writing that "Oscar Ichazo is the sole originator of the theory of the ego fixations and the system of enneagons representing the different functions of the human Psyche."

-Although the symbolism of the number 9 is ancient, there does not appear to be any evidence for the enneagram figure before Gurdjieff in Sufism or elsewhere.
+Although the symbolism of the number 9 is ancient, there does not appear to be any evidence for the particular enneagram used by Ichazo, in Sufism or elsewhere, before its first known use by Gurdjieff in the 20th century.